py-pdf/pdfly/README.md

 Commands:
-  2-up            Create a booklet-style PDF from a single input. cat             Concatenate pages from PDF files into a single PDF file. extract-images  Extract images from PDF without resampling or altering.
+  2-up            Create a booklet-style PDF from a single input. cat             Concatenate pages from PDF files into a single PDF file. compress        Compress a PDF. extract-images  Extract images from PDF without resampling or altering. extract-text    Extract text from a PDF file. meta            Show metadata of a PDF file

 ```

 You can see the help of every subcommand by typing: